-The Local Government Act 2003 requires local authorities to "have regard" to the Chartered Institute of Public Finance & Accountancy (CIPFA) Treasury Management (TM) Code and Prudential Code.
-Teignbridge District Council is guided by the CIPFA Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes 2017, which requires that local authorities report annually on their treasury strategy and plan before the start of the year.
-The Prudential Code requires local authorities to set and revise prudential indicators, while the Ministry of Housing, Communities and Local Government (MHCLG)'s 2018 Statutory Guidance on Local Government Investments (3rd Edition) requires authorities to produce a publicly available investment strategy setting out policies for managing investments.
+The Local Government Act 2003 requires local authorities to have regard to the Chartered Institute of Public Finance & Accountancy (CIPFA) Treasury Management (TM) Code and Prudential Code.

+CIPFA's Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes 2017 requires local authorities to report annually to Council on their treasury strategy and plan before the start of the year.
+The Ministry of Housing, Communities and Local Government (MHCLG)'s 2018 Statutory Guidance on Local Government Investments (3rd Edition) requires authorities to produce a publicly available investment strategy setting out policies for managing investments.
+This report fulfils those requirements.
+A mid-year review and year-end results report are also required and provided to Council at the appropriate time of year.